 Should Top-Performing Reps Become Sales Managers?

-Some years ago the sales manager for the automotive dealership I worked with was moving on.
-This was going to leave a major gap ...
+Some time ago, the sales manager for an automotive dealership I worked with was moving on.
+His leaving meant that there would ...

 What Is Sales Training?
 Everything You Need To Know.